1988 Lancang–Gengma earthquakes: Damage and casualties

-Many buildings generally fared well during the earthquake because of better construction practices and seismic retrofitting works conducted prior.
+Many buildings generally fared well during the earthquakes because of improved construction practices and seismic retrofitting works prior.
 Buildings which had survived were built with the consideration of the local seismic hazard.
 Some buildings including a cinema which was designed to withstand seismic intensity VIII and a residential block made to resist intensity IX were undamaged.
-These buildings were strengthened before the disaster.

-Initial reports from international media stated that at least 600 inhabitants had been killed, mainly in the village of Shanmato which was obliterated.
-Telecommunication services were cut and severely disrupted.
-This meant provincial government officials could not provide updated figures on the dead.
-Earlier figures of fatalities were 18 and 37, which could not be revised due to the communication disruptions.

-On November 9, the death toll totaled 938.
-Chinese officials stated 748 people died; at least 7,700 people seriously injured; over 3 million affected and 267,000 homeless.
-They added the death toll could have been higher had the earthquakes struck near a city.
-When the earthquakes struck, many residents were outdoors, which factored in the unexpectedly low death toll.
-A fatality figure of 938 was given to the United Nations and became widely reported.
-The reported death toll by the Emergency Events Database was 939.
+These buildings were strengthened before the earthquakes.
+In Thailand, additional damage occurred in Chiang Rai and shaking was felt on skyscrapers in Bangkok.
+Strong to weak shaking was felt in Thailand, Laos, Vietnam and Bangladesh.
+In Bangkok, Thailand, people on high-rise buildings felt weak shaking.
+The highest floors of the Charn Issara Tower, a 27-story building, swayed for a few minutes.

 Response

 Due to its remote location and the lack of communication and damaged roads, rescue and aid transportation efforts faced difficulties getting to the affected areas.
+Rescuers and medical personnel only reached the affected zone on 9 November.
 The Yunnan government ordered an airlift of medical and relief supplies to help those affected.
 The governor of Yunnan Province, He Zhiqiang, along with several medical doctors were brought to the disaster scene.
 Several thousand troops and many military vehicles also visited the affected areas, according to the Ministry of Civil Affairs.

-Much information about the earthquakes and its devastation were hidden by the Chinese government as the country was going through major political and cultural revolutions at the time.
+Much information about the earthquakes and its devastation were hidden by the Chinese government due to ongoing political and cultural reforms at the time.
 In the early decades of China's communist regime, the guideline was that natural disasters and accidents would not be disclosed unless foreign nationals were involved.
 It was only in the few years prior to 1988 were these events publicized.
 At a press conference following the earthquakes, officials disclosed that a magnitude 7.7 event in 1970 resulted in 10,000 deaths.
+Chinese officials called for international assistance in response to possible aftershocks.
+The World Food Programme and United Nations Development Programme said the nation encouraged international groups and governments to provide aid, and that plastic sheets for shelter, medicine and food were the most important items.